-The above settings, with the exception of HomeLink, apply only to Summon-not Smart Summon (if equipped) (see Before Using Smart Summon on page 117).
+The above settings, with the exception of HomeLink, apply only to Summon-not Smart Summon (if equipped) (see Before Using Smart Summon on page 122).
 You cannot customize Smart Summon's bumper clearance, distance, and side clearance.
 And when using Smart Summon, you must always hold down the button on the mobile app to keep Model 3 moving.
-Also, Smart Summon operates with the mobile app only-not the key fob.
+Also, Smart Summon operates with the mobile app only.
 All settings are retained until you manually change them.

-Using Summon to Park and Retrieve your Vehicle
+Using Summon to Park and Retrieve vour Vehicle